 Some of the SAN attributes associated with Google’s certificate.

 We use many languages to communicate with each other, similarly computers have their own language.
 This language is binary and different encoding methods are how we make binary more usable for others, just as though we would translate English to other languages.

 Encoding serves a specific purpose.
 Encoding allows the human-readable extension values to be stored in a way that computers can also use them.
-Encoding formats make it easier for computers to store and transfer certificates but also allow us to read their contents.
+Encoding formats make it easier for computers to store and transfer X509 certs but also allow us to read their contents.

 Computers are good at working with integers, encoding lets you convert numerical values to alphanumeric values or even binary blobs.
 This conversion is critical for working with computers, and certificates rely on encoding to properly convey the proper information with computers.
 Encoding formats define the standards for performing those conversions.

 - ASN.1 – The Abstract Syntax Notation One standard is the serialization format for each of the fields within certificates.